 Married, we stayed in our first home for around fifteen years, 7 River Drive Westville.
 From early-1989 to Dec-2003.
 That time appeared to go much faster!

-. . and have now been in our second home for about twelve years.
-10 Elston Place Westville since late 2005:
+. . and have now been in our second home, 10 Elston Place Westville, the longest of all – since late 2005:

 Uncle Jack Kemp had a big dilemma.
 He loved a party and there were two parties on, one at our house and the other at Ronnie from Threeburgh’s place.
 To get from the one brandy bottle to the other he had to walk down our front steps, down our little-used front path and out the gate onto Stuart Street.
 He then had to cross the road and walk northwest to the other corner where Ronnie and Martie were whooping it up – and they could whoop it up!

 Then he had to retrace his steps in case there was something more exciting going on where he had just come from.

 After a few such sorties he went missing and Isabel Necessary asked her Koosie (pr: coosie) to Go And Look For Him Please My Love, throwing back her head to let out a peal of loud cackling laughter, drink in one hand and ciggie in the other.

 I found him under the willow, flat on his back with the unspilt brandy glass balanced on his big boep.
 Hello Cock, he rasped.
 ‘Hello Cock’ he’d say to everyone.
 Saved him remembering names.